How to File an Extension

 How to File an Extension ASAP

-But, why worry about the extra penalty to file – you still have time.
+Don’t worry too much about the extra penalty to file because you still have time.
 The first step is to gather your tax documents.
 Get organized all at once so you don’t have to return to the task mid-stream.
 Then, choose the method to complete your taxes.
-Of course, we are partial to using an experienced tax advisor at Block Advisors!
+(Of course, we are partial to using an experienced tax professional at Block Advisors!)

 Steps to File an Extension